orbeon/orbeon-forms-doc/form-runner/feature/automatic-calculations-dependencies.md

 ![Grid with calcuations](../images/calculations-dependencies-grid.png)

-Row totals are expressed as:
+Row totals are expressed with the following calculated value formula:

 ```xpath
 $units * $unit-price
 ```

-And the global totals as:
+And the global totals with the following calculated value formula:

 ```xpath
 sum($units)